-Real Property
+Real Property (Real Estate)

 Real Estate or Real Property appraisers perform appraisals of land and any permanent structures or improvements attached to it, such as buildings including residences and commercial properties including apartments, retail stores, offices, industrial and mixed-use properties.
 Appraisers can value land, subdivisions and agricultural properties.
 Special purposes properties can include hotels, hospitals, sports facilities and golf courses.